Ultra Violet Sterilisation

 If the UV unit fails you might, at best, end up with a bad stomach.

-At worst - for example if you ingest micro organisms like cryptosporidium - you could have serious health problems that last for several months.
+At worst - for example if you ingest micro organisms like cryptosporidium - you could have serious health problems that last for several months or even longer.

 See below for More on High vs Low Quality UV Water Filters.